-The City of York Council has said that, due to tight budgets, the city may face sharing sexual health services with North Yorkshire.
+The City of York Council has said that, due to tight budgets, York’s sexual health services might have to be shared with North Yorkshire.

 The Council is responsible for sexual health services within the city, but needs a new provider from July 2019.

 The new contract would run for three years, and would be worth £1.74 million annually.
 However, public health chief Sharon Stoltz told a health scrutiny committee last week that it would be “a challenge” for any provider to deliver a comprehensive service on that budget.

 Additionally, spending on sexual health services in York has fallen from £2.4 million a year, when the responsibility passed from the NHS to the City of York Council.

 Stoltz told councillors that one option would be to offer a joint commission with North Yorkshire, which would give the services a larger budget, but would also have to cater to a larger population, and would mean that York has less influence over how the new services are run.

 However, she also said that she was confident York would be able to get the contract it wants within budget, and that this remained her “first preference”.

 It was also revealed that the four priorities for sexual health services in York are late HIV diagnoses, STI testing, chlamydia screening and under 18 pregnancies.